otakup0pe/luup-prometheus/README.md

 ## Exported metrics

-The plugin currently exports gauge metrics for a few different types of sensors and devices:
+The plugin currently exports metrics for a few different types of sensors and devices:

 Sensors: